GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. Remove unnecessary interior spaces and semicolons.
 Remove trailing spaces.
 1. Use `//` comments instead of `/*...*/`.
 1. Add blank lines for readability, but avoid multiple blank lines.
 1. Limit lines to 80 characters in length.
 Break after `,:)` and before `(`.
 A break at an operator can either occur before or after, depending on which reads better.
-1. Break before `{` and `}` unless a definition can fit on a single line.
+1. Break before `{` and `}` unless everything in between also fits on the same line.
 1. Almost always use Camel case.
 Use all uppercase and underscores only in low-level types and constants.
 Names that evoke Hungarian notation are an abomination.
 1. Keep `*` and `&` with the type instead of the variable (`Type* t` instead of `Type *t`).

 ## Interfaces
 1. Insert an `#include` guard based on the file name (`FileName.ext` and `FILENAME_EXT_INCLUDED`) immediately after the standard heading.
-1. Sort `#include` statements as follows:
+1. Sort `#include` directives as follows:
    1. the header that defines the base class of the class defined in the header
    1. C++/C library headers, in alphabetical order
    1. other headers, in alphabetical order
 1. Remove an `#include` solely associated with functions inherited from a base class.
 1. Remove an `#include` by forward-declaring a class that is only named in references or pointers.
 Use an explicit forward declaration instead of relying on this as a side effect of a friend declaration.
 1. Avoid `using` declarations and directives.
 Prefix the namespace directly (i.e. `std::`\<symbol>).
 1. Initialize global data (static members) in the .cpp if possible.

 ## Preprocessor
-Avoid using the preprocessor except for one of the purposes discussed here.
+Avoid using the preprocessor except for one of the purposes described here.
 1. An `#include` guard.
 1. Conditional compilation (`#ifdef`).
 Symbols used here are defined when launching the compiler.
-Current examples include
+Those in current use are
-   1. `OS_WIN` for Windows (defines a specific platform; may only appear in a .cpp)
+   1. `OS_WIN` for Windows (defines a specific platform; may only be used in a `Sys*.cpp` file)
-   1. `FIELD_LOAD` for a production build (else assumed to be a debug build; may only appear in a .cpp)
+   1. `FIELD_LOAD` for a production build (else assumed to be a debug build; may only be used in a .cpp)
-   1. `WORDSIZE_32` for a 32-bit CPU (else assumed to be 64-bit; may only be used in the `/subs` directory)
+   1. `WORDSIZE_32` for a 32-bit CPU (else assumed to be 64-bit; may only be used in `/subs` files)
-   1. `CT_COMPILER` when running the `>parse` command (may only appear in `/subs` files) </li>
+   1. `CT_COMPILER` when running the `>parse` command (may only be used in `/subs` files) </li>
 1. To `#define` an imitation keyword that maps to an empty string.
 The only current example is `NO_OP`.

 ## Implementations
-1. Order `#include` statements as follows:
+1. Order `#include` directives as follows:
    1. the header that defines the functions being implemented
    1. C++/C library headers, in alphabetical order
    1. other headers, in alphabetical order